VACCINE MICROPATCHES

 Measles remains one of the leading causes of preventable child mortality in low- and middle-income countries, with nearly 100,000 deaths per year.

-Despite the existence of an effective vaccine, vaccination coverage remains insufficient in many areas where MSF operates.
+Despite the availability of an effective vaccine, overall vaccination coverage remains too low to significantly reduce case numbers and prevent outbreaks.
 Although the organisation regularly organises vaccination campaigns, these campaigns remain complex to implement, particularly due to the need for qualified personnel, the use of needles and syringes, waste management, and cold chain constraints.

 To address these obstacles, MSF is exploring a promising innovation: vaccine micropatches, or Microarray Patches (MAPs), which allow vaccines to be administered through the skin without needles or syringes.